karenmxm/PyBer_Analysis/README.md

 - Relate project objective with data set.
   - Get a big picture of the data set
-    - How many rows and columns of data
+    - How many rows and columns of data.
-    - What variables we have
+    - What variables we have.
-  -
+  - Get statistics for the variables.
+    - mean, median, variance, min, max, percentile, etc. are helpful for understanding distribution of data.
+    - sum basic calculations for the whole data set and for some categories using "groupby" function.